Zgoly/robloof/README.md

 In `config.ini` you can configure some settings:
 - `roblox_name` - the name by which the application will identify roblox.
 Default - `Roblox`.
 - `sound` - sound that will play when sounds change successfully.
 Default - `\*64`.
-  - You can change this sound:
+  - You can change this sound to...
     - `0` - Don't play a sound
     - `\*-1` - Simple beep.
 If the sound card is not available, the sound is generated using the speaker.
     - `\*16` - Hand (stop/error)